-Bugis Street Market is one of the biggest, cheapest and probably hottest places to come shopping in the whole of Singapore.
-Fifty years ago, this now famous shopping district was better known for being Singapore’s centre of seedy nightlife, attracting transvestites and workers of the night who would flock into town to entertain the visiting military men.
+Bugis Street Market is one of the biggest, cheapest, and probably hottest places to come shopping in the whole of Singapore.
+Half a century ago, this now famous shopping district was better known for being a centre of seedy nightlife, attracting transvestites and workers of the night who would flock into town to entertain visiting military men.

-Bugis has long shaken off its naughty side and become a hub of shopping, fine dining and trendy cafés and bars which stay open long into the night.
-Bugis Street Market at the epicentre of it all, and found just next to the new malls at Bugis MRT Station.
+Bugis has long shaken off its ‘naughty’ side and become a lively hub of shopping, fine dining, and trendy cafés and bars which stay open long into the night.
+Bugis Street Market lies at the epicentre of it all – you can easily find it right next to the malls near Bugis MRT Station.

 - Singapore F1 Street Circuit Driving Experience